jayminwest/kota-ai/README.md

 - **💻 Beautiful CLI**: Intuitive terminal interface with rich formatting and visualizations
 - **🔄 Bidirectional Linking**: Create connections between knowledge entries for deeper insights
 - **🔍 Semantic Search**: Find what you need based on meaning, not just keywords
+- **🎨 Customizable Interface**: Configure colors, styles, and layout of the chat interface

 ## 🚀 Implementation Plan